-The University of Warwick is delighted to introduce a two-week online intensive course for teachers who wish to develop a better theoretical and practical understanding of Teaching English for Academic Purposes (TEAP) in higher education settings.
-The PDELT TEAP course provides a wonderful opportunity for in-service teachers to work alongside experienced teachers and trainers working in EAP, to investigate key issues in the design and delivery of academic English courses, and to develop and practise their pedagogical skills.
+The University of Warwick is delighted to introduce a new, online course for teachers wishing to develop a better theoretical and practical understanding of Teaching English for Academic Purposes (TEAP) in higher education settings.
+The course provides an opportunity for teachers to work alongside experienced EAP teachers and trainers, to investigate key issues in the design and delivery of EAP courses, and to develop and practise skills in their own areas of teaching.

-Delivered as part of a blended learning course, live input sessions will help participants focus on the core competencies necessary to becoming an effective EAP teacher.
-The course will be participant-focused.
-The live input will be supported throughout with a dedicated online course site that offers a range of resources for participants to draw upon, including readings, forums and other activities.
+Delivered as part of a blended learning course, live input sessions will focus on the core competencies necessary to becoming an effective EAP teacher.
+Participants will be expected to apply theory, pedagogical insights and their own research findings to their practice.
+The live input will be supported throughout with a dedicated online learning platform that offers a range of resources for participants to draw upon, including readings and other activities.

-All the resources used in the course will be selected from current policy, practice, values and conventions in TEAP and will be informed by best practice, with particular reference to the Competency Framework for Teachers of English for Academic Purposes (British Association of Lecturers in English for Academic Purposes) https://www.baleap.org/
+All resources used on the course will be selected from current policy, practice, values and conventions in TEAP and will be informed by best practice, with particular reference to the Competency Framework for Teachers of English for Academic Purposes (British Association of Lecturers in English for Academic Purposes) https://www.baleap.org/

 - Learn about current principles and best practice in EAP teaching